N-Tech01/IPS-Academy-Website-Data-Leakage-Report/README.md

 Please review this report and ensure the security of your website.
 Kindly take necessary actions to secure sensitive areas and implement proper access controls to prevent unauthorized access to private data.

 ## Screenshots
-Screenshots will be attached in this repository for your reference. (e.g., `Screenshot 2024-12-20 174543.png`)
+Screenshots will be attached in this repository for your reference. (e.g., `Screenshot 2024-12-26 120442`)

 ## Disclaimer
 This project is posted here for ethical purposes only.
-Any misuse of this report for illegal activities or malicious purposes is strictly prohibited, and I am not responsible for any consequences arising from such actions.
+Any misuse of this report for illegal activities or malicious purposes is strictly prohibited and I am not responsible for any consequences arising from such actions.
 All content in this repository is protected under copyright law.
 Unauthorized republishing without proper paper is prohibited.

 ## Request for Acknowledgment
 I hope this report is helpful.